biosustain/Maud/docs/implementation/computation.rst

 Goal
 ====

-Maud aims to fit Bayesian models of metabolic networks with about 100 internal reactions, each with its kinetics represented by the modular rate law and MWC formalism as described in the section on :doc:`Maud's statistical model
+Maud aims to fit Bayesian models of metabolic networks at a scientifically interesting scale, each with its kinetics represented by the modular rate law and MWC formalism as described in the section on :doc:`Maud's statistical model
-<../theory/statistics>`, and around 20 experiments.
+<../theory/statistics>`.

 Inputs
 ======